Large Language Models as Optimization Controllers: Adaptive Continuation for SIMP Topology Optimization: Results

 \subsection{Ablation: Isolating the LLM Contribution}

-The schedule-only controller runs the identical four-stage phase structure as the LLM agent—the same budget breakpoints and nominal parameter targets—but without any LLM API calls.
+The schedule-only controller runs the identical four-stage phase structure as the LLM agent---the same budget breakpoints and nominal parameter targets---but without any LLM API calls.
 If the agent's advantage were attributable entirely to the phase structure, schedule-only should match or approach the LLM agent's compliance.
 The data show the opposite.

 On cantilever, schedule-only achieves $\bar{\Comp}=81.330$, which is $+0.43\%$ \emph{above} the fixed baseline (worse than doing nothing) and $+6.45\%$ above the LLM agent.
-On the \MBB{} beam, schedule-only achieves $\bar{\Comp}=103.393$, $+1.09\%$ above fixed, and $+8.67\%$ above the LLM agent.
-On the L-bracket, schedule-only improves to $-3.14\%$ relative to fixed but remains $+4.29\%$ above the LLM agent and $+3.24\%$ above the expert heuristic.
+On the \MBB{} beam, schedule-only achieves $\bar{\Comp}=103.393$, $+1.09\%$ above fixed, and $+9.24\%$ above the LLM agent.
+On the L-bracket, schedule-only improves to $-3.14\%$ relative to fixed but remains $+4.29\%$ above the LLM agent and $+3.3\%$ above the expert heuristic.

-Inspecting the parameter trajectories (\cref{fig:params_canti}) reveals \emph{why} schedule-only underperforms.
-The schedule commits to $\betaH=32$ by iteration~80—the same point where the LLM agent is still holding $\betaH=2$.
-This premature binarization crystallizes a sub-optimal topology~\citep{StoMeSvanberg2001}: the best valid snapshot enters the tail at iteration~$67.0$ on \MBB{} beam and $267.6$ on cantilever, meaning the tail sharpens from an inferior gray intermediate rather than the topology that the LLM agent would discover by deferring binarization.

-These results confirm two distinct findings: (i)~the four-stage advisory schedule alone provides no consistent benefit over a fixed no-continuation controller—on two of three benchmarks it actively degrades compliance; and (ii)~the LLM's online state-conditioned decisions, which deviate from the nominal schedule based on the observed grayness trajectory, are the direct cause of compliance improvements.
-The causal attribution is: the gain belongs to \emph{real-time adaptation}, not to the schedule structure.
+Inspecting the parameter trajectories (Fig.~\ref{fig:params_canti}) reveals why schedule-only underperforms.
+The schedule commits to $\betaH=32$ by iteration~80---the same point where the LLM agent is still holding $\betaH=2$.
+This premature binarization crystallizes a sub-optimal topology~\citep{StoMeSvanberg2001}: the best valid snapshot enters the tail at iteration~$67.0$ on \MBB{} beam and $267.6$ on cantilever.
+These results confirm: (i)~the four-stage advisory schedule alone provides no consistent benefit over a fixed no-continuation controller; and (ii)~the LLM's online state-conditioned decisions are the direct cause of compliance improvements.